-It is essential for programming to integrates accessibility from the start of the development cycle:
+It is essential for programming to integrate accessibility from the start of the development cycle:

 - Pre-development checklist: a checklist (such as the WCAG checklist created during the planning stage) can be important during the development phase when the product’s implementation begins.

-- Development Cycle: development workflow should have a focus on accessibility to address accessibility issues immediately.
+- Development Cycle: The development workflow should focus on accessibility to address accessibility issues immediately.
 It can also include test iterations of your product with real users.